denten-books/plain-text/2-device.md

 first few letters only, other again he reads out letter by letter."
 The child acts as a "reading machine" when he pays no attention to what he reads, even when he speaks the words out loud.
-He reads "faultlessly like a reliable machine," Wittgenstein repeats emphasising the mechanical property of colloquially "mechanistic" reading.
+He reads "faultlessly like a reliable machine," Wittgenstein repeats, emphasising the mechanical property of colloquially "mechanistic" reading.
 Another hypothetical child merely pretends to read.
 She guesses at the words and on occasion repeats things "by heart," without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].